awalkaday/exhibition/README.md

 ## Simulation #1 : *Leave your marks on my exhibitions (2025)*

-A couple of 3-dimensional exhibitions walking their first steps in the minds of visitors, from the virtual world to the physical walls, at __Hectolitre__ for 3 days.
-An OPEN DOORS exhibition of black-and-white photos shot by __daqhris__, showcased during __Brussels Art Week__ on September 4, 5, 6 of 2025.
+Welcome to an OPEN DOORS exhibition of black-and-white photos shot by __daqhris__, showcased during __Brussels Art Week__ on September 4, 5, 6 of 2025.
+It's a couple of 3-dimensional exhibitions walking their first steps in the minds of visitors, from the virtual world to the physical walls, at __Hectolitre__ for 3 days.

 Start here → [https://exhibition.awalkaday.art/hectolitre](https://exhibition.awalkaday.art/hectolitre)